Sydney-Informatics-Hub/PIPE-3431-HiC-Data-Analysis/DovetailPromoterPanel/README.md

 ### Customising your environment before you begin

 By default, Singularity will set up a directory called `.singularity` in your $HOME directory.
 This contains a cache directory to make downloading and building images faster, a temporary directory which needs to be large enough to hold a whole singularity image file (SIF).
-These locations can be configured by setting SINGULARITY_TMPDIR and SINGULARITY_CACHEDIR to desired paths on /scratch or /g/data.
+These locations can be configured by setting SINGULARITY_TMPDIR and SINGULARITY_CACHEDIR to desired paths.
 Set the following environmental variables within the script before running:

 ```
 mkdir -p /scratch/er01/gs5517/singularity/{cache,tmp}